 The School of Master Jewellers is based in the heart of Birmingham’s Jewellery Quarter and provides tuition in gold smithing and silver jewellery design.
 On show at the Bridgnorth Open House Arts Trail will be the work of a selection of SoMJ designers from Shropshire and the West Midlands.

 Choker and brooch in fine silver made by Penney Jones, School of Master Jewellers

-For me photography is about curiosity.
-Capturing a splinter of space and time in a photographic image allows us to study the detail, the shape and form, the patterns and connections that otherwise we may have been oblivious to.
-I don’t use Photoshop and other than some cropping I don’t manipulate my photographs in any way.
-I prefer to capture and print the image as it appears using natural light, distortion through reflection, unusual angles and incongruous combinations of elements to stimulate new ways of looking at the world.
+For me photography is about curiosity and disclosure.
+Capturing a splinter of space and time in a photographic image allows us to study and reveal the detail, the shape and form, the patterns and connections that occur in everyday objects and events that otherwise we may have been oblivious to.